OneeMe/cocoapods-time-analyze/README.md

       %w[prepare resolve_dependencies generate_pods_project]
     end
     # do anything you want to do after pod install, for example, you can send the result to a server
-    # @param total_time [Float] pod install totoal time, in millisecond
+    # @param total_time [Float] pod install totoal time, in second
-    # @param detail [Hash] analyze result in hash format, the key is the step name, value is the duration in millisecond.
+    # @param detail [Hash] analyze result in hash format, the key is the step name, value is the duration in second.
     def self.after_all(total_time, detail)
       # something awesome
     end